torbjornhedqvist/xlsxcalendar/README.md

 ```bash
 docker run -v /home/username:/container/mnt --rm torbjornhedqvist/xlsxcalendar -s 2025-09-01 -e 2025-09-20
 ```
+Replace `/home/username` with your preferred absolute path where you want the output excel calendar to be stored.
+The mount point must be exactly as in the example `/container/mnt`.

 Enabling features like color-themes, local-holidays and importer plugin the generated calendar can be much more advanced as in the screenshot below.